James Grossart Sharp (1848-1928) and Margaret Linklater (1853-1911)

 §

-Angus wrote that although other benefits may have been passed to her children, they (the grandchildren) never knew of any.
+Angus wrote that if she passed any other benefits on to her children, they (the grandchildren) didn’t knew about them.
 In fact he wouldn’t have known about the legacy to the church were it not for a 1911 cutting in the Stirling Newspaper that was discovered by Douglas among old records found after their sister Maggie died and the house was being sold.

 He said that when Margaret Linklater died in 1911, her husband James Grossart, apparently now a “Spirit Merchant”, wasn’t there to sign the death certificate — he may have been travelling at the time.
 Her son James, although by then living in South London, was present and signed instead.
-James Grossart lived another 17 years, and when he died was staying with his surviving daughter Mary and her husband George Tait Christie, a Station Master.
+James Grossart lived another 17 years, and when he died, as I said earlier, was staying with his surviving daughter Mary and her husband George Christie, the Station Master.

 §